 The Internet-enabled future will reach more than kitchen appliances, of course, but it’s a useful shorthand for delving into an approach to non-traditional devices that extends way beyond smartphones and tablets.

 Search engine algorithms don’t distinguish between syndicated content like our news release and actual stories crafted by journalists.
 The algorithm simply sees content hanging off of www.reuters.com.
 This is significant because not all backlinks are created equal.
 A backlink from Reuters, a global media property with mass readership and a zillion backlinks itself, carries considerable clout.
 For the cost of news release distribution (cheap), we generated three golden links.

 The news apps team, he said, “is an important component of an emerging strategy in which increasingly the radio we produce and the digital content we produce will be more effectively married together, both on the desktop Web and over time, mobile platforms and tablet platforms and other screens.”

-You need to ask yourself if your external social presence is a reflection of your customer’s real-world experience?
+“You need to ask yourself if your external social presence is a reflection of your customer’s real-world experience?
 You need to decide if you’re putting a superficial veneer on an otherwise poor experience?
 Maybe you should ask yourself if you can use your social media stream to change your internal culture?”—Does your staff read your Tweets? #HighFive? | Tippingpoint Labs